CyberSecuriTim/ad-gpo-deployment/README.md

  - NOTE: It is more efficient to simply edit the "Default Domain Policy" as opposed to creating a new GPO for multiple reasons:
    - It is automatically linked to our created domain (account lockout configurations and other authentication based events are domain wide operations)
-       - As opposed to authorizing users for Remote Desktop Access this is more of a client level operation and thus linking the previously created GPO to the OU containing all our Domain
-          Clients was a more appropriate step to take.
+       - As opposed to authorizing users for Remote Desktop access, which is more of a client-level operation and thus linking the previously created GPO to the OU containing all our Domain Clients was a more appropriate step to take.
-   - It takes precedence over any created Group Policy Objects by default...it is the default domain policy after all(very appropriately named😉)
+   - It, by default, takes precedence over any created Group Policy Objects...it is the default domain policy after all (very aptly named😉)
        - Doing so will ensure consistent application across our entire domain and we will not risk it overriding a competing custom GPO that we would have created.

 - Right click the "Default Domain Policy" and select Edit